Sooner or later, in every discussion about content creation, someone will ask…

 Only have enough for a 1-minute video?
 Not a problem – just create a super-short, engaging advert that gets leads into your marketing funnel.

 Debating if you should splurge some more and make a 3-minute video instead of a 2-minute one?
 Apply Rule #1 and see if it works for you… or forget the rules and go “the shorter, the better” – you can spend the rest of the money on traffic!

 Whatever you do, don’t just copy someone else’s case studies, or follow another marketer’s advice without considering these five rules.
-Then you will be able to create a whiteboard animation video of just the perfect length – the ones that works for your brand, and your target audience.
+Then you will be able to create a whiteboard and cartoon animation video of just the perfect length – the ones that works for your brand, and your target audience.